bbeckca/mini-tensor/README.md

-# mini-tensor
+# Mini Tensor

-A lightweight 2D Tensor library in C++.
+A lightweight 2D tensor library in C++, built to explore PyTorch-style ops, broadcasting, and performance profiling.

 ## Project Structure